Key Facts About the Cibolo Demolition Contractor Bond

 What does a contractor’s bond cover?

 A contractor license bond is a type of contract that surety companies use when they are hiring contractors.
-They promise the state if any violations happen, like not following certain regulations and laws pertaining to construction workers in Texas, then they will pay for these damages no matter what happens.
+They promise the state if any violations happen, like not following certain regulations and laws about construction workers in Texas, then they will pay for these damages no matter what happens.

 Why do contractors need to be bonded?

-Contractors are required to be bonded as it protects the consumer if they fail to complete a job, doesn't pay for permits or fails to meet other financial obligations.
+Contractors are required to be bonded as it protects the consumer if they fail to complete a job, don’t pay for permits, or fail to meet other financial obligations.
 Contracting is an important part of any business and should not be taken lightly.
-Get a Houston, TX-Dredging and Excavation ($10,000) Bond.
+Get a Houston, TX, Dredging and Excavation ($10,000) Bond.

 How does a bond work for a contractor?